 XI.
 MANAGERS

-All managers/coaches and team assistants (parent’s) will have to abide by the “Background check required by and administered through parks and rec.
+All managers/coaches and team assistants (parents) will have to abide by the “Background check required by and administered through parks and rec.
 Any manager/coach or assistant (parent) that does not meet the required criteria will not be permitted on any playing field or in the dugouts at any time

 Responsibilities: